 Andy Snyder, Lead Facilitator

 Andy Snyder grew up in Sarasota County, Florida, where he helped to create a youth-run youth center, wrote a history of the local school desegregation struggles, and got a Master’s degree in education.
 After moving up to NYC he has worked for 16 years in two progressive small public schools – teaching students and himself to think creatively and critically about themselves and shared predicaments.
 During leisure time in Brooklyn he reads, sails, and plays the cello.
 Andy is a National Board Certified teacher.

-Ann Wiener, Planning Team Member
+Ann Wiener, Founding Team Member

 Ann Wiener has been a New York City educator since 1985.
 In 1990 she founded Crossroads School, a public Harlem middle school, and led it until 2005 when she joined the New School Initiative to create and support new NYC public schools.
 She also worked as a leadership coach at the NYC Leadership Academy until 2016.
 Currently Ann works as an educational consultant and is a trustee of the Jessie Smith Noyes Foundation and Amber Charter School.